Mithun Shyam

-Mithun Shyam is an Indian Bharatanatyam dancer, choreographer and teacher based in Bengaluru.
+Mithun Shyam (born 11 June 1982) is an Indian Bharatanatyam dancer, choreographer and teacher based in Bengaluru.
 He has contributed to social and gender-based themes through classical dance.

 Career

 Shyam is a student of Guru Padmini Ramachandran and is trained in the Vazhuvoor style of Bharatanatyam.
 He is an 'A' graded artiste of Doordarshan and is also empanelled with the Indian Council for Cultural Relations.
 His dance productions include Purushantaragatah, Shyama Sundari, Manaha, 18 Golden Steps, Bibi Nachiyar, Gandarva Abhinaya, etc. He established the dance institution Vaishnavi Natyashala, in Bengaluru in 1998.